-Yes, government guidelines allow funerals to still go ahead.
-Currently attendance for funeral services at our sites is restricted to immediate family members only, with up to a maximum of 10 mourners per service.
+Yes, government guidelines are still allowing funerals to go ahead.
+Currently, attendance for funeral services at our sites is listed on the homepage of each of our crematorium websites.

 2. What if I can’t attend or my family can’t attend a funeral?

 We are offering a webcasting service allowing people, especially those who are vulnerable and elderly and unable to leave their homes, to watch the service at home and pay their respects remotely.
 The service is offered at a reduced rate of £30 during the pandemic.